🚀 Phase 3 ⭐ Most Anticipated Eli Lilly · Weekly injection

 Not as an approved prescription medication.
 However, you may be able to participate in an ongoing Phase 3 clinical trial, which means you'd receive the drug for free and under close medical supervision.
 Search "retatrutide" at ClinicalTrials.gov to find trials near you.
 Outside of trials, there's currently no legal way to access retatrutide.

 Very likely, yes.
 Eli Lilly is running dedicated Phase 3 trials in people with Type 2 diabetes.
-GLP-1 agonists consistently improve blood sugar control alongside weight loss, and the dual GLP-1/GIP mechanism in Zepbound already showed strong glucose-lowering effects.
+GLP-1 agonists consistently improve blood sugar control alongside weight loss, and the dual GLP-1/GIP mechanism in Zepbound already showed strong glucose lowering effects.
 Adding glucagon agonism introduces some complexity for diabetes management (glucagon typically raises blood sugar), but Eli Lilly's formulation appears calibrated to produce a net benefit.
 Full results are pending.

 Both are leading weight loss drugs in Phase 3 with results exceeding anything currently approved.
 CagriSema (Novo Nordisk's combination of semaglutide and cagrilintide) showed 25% weight loss in Phase 3 data released in late 2024.
 The drugs work through different mechanisms, retatrutide's triple agonism vs. CagriSema's GLP-1 plus amylin analog approach.
 It's possible both get approved and doctors will choose based on individual patient profiles.